Lead us not into temptation, but deliver us from the Evil One. Matthew 6:13

 But notice, 1st John tells us that it is the world that is in the power of the evil one – you, on the other hand, ‘are from God,’ and removed from the captivity to the world that once ruled your life.
 As it says in Ephesians 2, “in which you formerly lived according to this world’s present path… indulging the desires of the flesh and the mind, But God… raised us up with him (Jesus) and seated us with him in the heavenly realms in Christ Jesus, to demonstrate in the coming ages the surpassing wealth of his grace in kindness toward us in Christ Jesus.”

 And the demonstration is this – Your life is now “hidden with Christ in God”, sin no longer has dominion over you.
 There is nothing in and of itself that the evil one can throw in front of you to tempt you.
-If you do still have weakness, a sweet-tooth so to speak, you have to let it go.
+If you do still have a lingering weakness, a sweet-tooth so to speak, you have to let it go.
 Let go of any remnants of worldly preoccupation that can arouse covetousness and temptation.